 2) ACA Reporting

+The Affordable Care Act (ACA), colloquially referred to as “Obamacare,” is here to stay.
 Don’t start the new year without a system that can process your ACA reports.
-Getting the ball rolling soon rather than later is critical, especially since you’ll need to wrangle up benefits documentation from your current broker or system.
+Getting the ball rolling sooner rather than later is critical, especially since you’ll need to wrangle up benefits documentation from your current broker or system.
 That can be a time-consuming and error-prone process, and the IRS’s ACA Information Returns (AIR) system is known for being persnickety.

 It’s a lot to manage on a tight schedule.
 Luckily, some platforms come bundled with consulting services as well, meaning they can handle all of this reporting for you.